top of page

 If I’m not calm, I’m doing it wrong.

-It’s just about watching the breath.
+It’s all about watching the breath.

 Not quite.
 The breath is one doorway.
 In this course, we explore many doorways that lead us into presence: body sensations, relational awareness, and conscious movement, partner inquiry, etc.